 - identifying underlying factors that allow OMCGs to be resilient to law enforcement

 - restricting and preventing opportunities for OMCGs to infiltrate legitimate business

 - confiscating illicit profits

-- targeting facilitators such as lawyers and accountants who assist OMCGs to carry out their illegal activities.
+- targeting professional facilitators who assist OMCGs to carry out their illegal activities.